Math anxiety might be right up there with public speaking when it comes to stress.

 Teachers will also learn how to get to know their students so as to understand their learning needs as well as if they have math anxiety or not.

 In addition, educators will learn what the top math anxiety produces are and how to avoid them.
-In doing so, they will learn how to create curriculum and assessment that lessen the chances of producing math anxiety.
+In doing so, they will learn how to create a curriculum and assessment that lessen the chances of producing math anxiety.

 According to Ryan Pickett, a professional development instructor, math anxiety generally stems from a negative experience with math.